pkrll/RefMem/Github.md

 *Version: 1.0.0*

-The following is a short guideline for how we use Github.
+The following is a short guideline for how we use Github, including common best practices for Git.

 ### Five (+ five) tips that will CHANGE your life